 - Dual Diagnosis Treatment: a specialty program for people with two or more mental health and substance use disorders.
 This is the most effective approach for treating co-occurring disorders.

 Opioid addiction recovery is a journey, not a race.
-Living with addiction, or watching someone you love struggle, can be scary, frustrating, and feel hopeless at times.
+Living with addiction can be scary, frustrating, and feel hopeless at times.
 Asking for help is the first step on the road to recovery.
 Seeking information about opioid addiction recovery, and available treatment options is normal and expected.

 Opioid FAQs